Rominaak/Flood_Prediction/README.md

-Here is a Dataset with monthly rainfall and a flood occurrence(yes/no); The python  code uses Decision Tree model to predict flood.
+Here is a Dataset with monthly rainfall and a flood occurrence(yes/no); The python  code uses Decision Tree Model to predict flood.